 - Stir and make sure the onions do not stick to the skillet!
 Total cooking time will be 20 to 30 minutes.

 - Make sure to heat the pan (and oil).
-In order to brown, rather than steam, the pan needs to be hot.
+In order for the onions to brown, rather than steam, the pan needs to be hot.
 Adding oil is optional but recommended for better browning.

-- Add the sliced onions in portions to not overcrowd.
+- Add the sliced onions in portions to avoid overcrowding.
 And use a wooden spoon, a spatula, and stir.
-Let it brown for several minutes.
+Let them brown for several minutes.

 The thing about cooking the onions, though, is that you probably will not need to store them.
 But if you do there's an essential second move whenever you're making caramelized onions: Freeze them.